k21971/CrecelleHack/doc/variantfixes.md

 # 1.3

+## Misc
+- Reverted changes to reflection from 1.0.
+- New feedback for cracked and greasy mirrors.
+Cracked mirrors scare monsters more easily.

 ## Monster Changes
 - Monsters can gain water walking and jumping.
   From SpliceHack, code ported directly from Evil and updated to 3.7.